 Ahhhhh so much citrus, so little time!
 The markets are full of wonderful varieties of grapefruits and oranges right now.
 And I’m sure many of you buy those super easy to peel little clementine mandarin’s this time of year.
 My daughter and I love them and we get them by the bag full from one of my favorite growers at our local Farmers Market, Arnett Farms.

 Start by peeling your citrus (which is so easy with these little guys).
 Then, try to pull off any extra pith you see.
 I do this by just splitting them in half and pulling out the middle, plus any other larger pieces I see.
-I don’t go crazy trying to get it all off because as I understand it, much of the pectin is in that.
-You’ll also want to keep an eye open for any odd seeds, although I never get any.
+I don’t go crazy trying to get it all off because, as I understand it, much of the pectin is in the pith.
+You’ll also want to keep an eye open for the occasional seed, although I never get any.

-I just pop them in my food processor after that and blend away to the consistence you like.
+Just pop them in the food processor after that, and blend away to the consistence you like.
 I wanted some tiny pieces, put you could puree this until even smoother.
 And you’ll probably want to do this in batches, depending on the size of your gadget.

-I’ll pick out any noticeable pieces of pith at this point, if I see any.
+Pick out any noticeable pieces of pith at this point, if you see any.
 It can be a bit bitter.
 Pour into a large pot.
-Then I just juice my lemons and add that and the sugar to the oranges.
+Then juice the lemons and add that and the sugar to the oranges.

 The orange and lemon flavors are balanced perfectly, with just the right amount of sweetness.
 It’s like sunshine in a bottle on cold winter mornings.
 I’m loving mine with a little Manchego cheese on top… because I put Manchego cheese on top of just about everything.
 Enjoy!